caseit-tech-director/caseit-web-netlify/site/content/hiring/director-of-web-development.md

 * Previous experience (personal project, course, etc.) with modern web development technologies such as HTML5, SCSS & JavaScript (ReactJS)
 * Previous experience working with github
 * Experience with or interest in learning development using a CMS (e.g. WordPress, Netlify CMS)
-* Experience in working with static site generators such as Hugo.
-Jekyll is preferred but not required
+* Experience in working with static site generators such as Hugo or Jekyll is preferred but not required
 * Passion for building an engaging interactive experience for a website

 **Successful completion of this role provides:**